-The firmness levels we have outlined above also come in varies mattress types.
-A mattress that allows your body to settle into a naturally-aligned, straight pose without distortion or strain on your lower back is a great choice for those suffering from chronic back pain.
+The firmness levels we have outlined above also come in various mattress types.
+A mattress should allow your body to settle into a naturally-aligned pose without distortion of your lower back.
+This type of support will help to reduce back pain strain.
 Below we have outlined the 5 most common mattress types and how they can aid in back pain relief.

 Memory Foam Mattress

-Memory foam, or viscoelastic foam, is a highly responsive, low-density foam typically used in the comfort layer of many mattresses, where it is closest to the body.
+Memory foam, or viscoelastic foam, is a responsive, low-density foam.
+This foam is typically used in the comfort layer of many mattresses, where it is closest to the body.
 Many all-foam mattresses also use memory foam in the top layer, with a high-density foam as the base layer.

-Sleepers dealing with back pain often find all-foam mattresses helpful because they promote a healthy spinal alignment and provide pressure relief.
-This is because these materials conform to your curves and distribute your weight in ways that allow your entire body to be supported.
+Sleepers dealing with back pain often find all-foam mattresses helpful.
+This is because they promote a healthy spinal alignment and provide pressure relief.
+Foam materials conform to your curves and distribute your weight in ways that allow your entire body to be supported.
 At this natural, neutral position, your lower back is free to take the night off and decompress the stress from the day.
 With the emergence of the bed in a box trend, affordable, high-quality, all-foam mattresses are widely available.

 The drawback of an all-foam mattress is their tendency to trap heat.
 In order to avoid this, look for a mattress that includes one of the following cooling technologies within their foam layers.

-- Celliant®: Celliant helps move heat away from the body and is also known to promote muscle recovery.
+- Phase Changing Materials: These fabrics help move heat away from the body and is also known to promote muscle recovery.

 - Graphite Infusion: Graphite is a well-known heat conductor and is able to dissipate body heat when used in a mattress.

-- Cooper Infusion: Due to its unique cooling abilities, many mattress companies have started infusing their mattresses with cooper.
-Cooper is also antimicrobial and believed by some to promote healing and pain relief.
+- Copper Infusion: Copper has a unique cooling ability.
+So many mattress companies have started infusing their mattresses with copper.
+Copper is also antimicrobial and believed by some to promote healing and pain relief.

 - Gel Infusion: A gel memory foam mattress can help by absorbing body heat and holding it in the mattress.
 However, the heat held within the mattress will eventually dissipate.
 Before purchasing a gel-infused mattress, look to the customer reviews to be sure that it is truly a cooling mattress.

-- Advanced Open-Cell Foam: All foam mattresses feature open-cell foam (as closed-cell foam is more often found in things such as exercise mats).
+- Advanced Open-Cell Foam: All-foam mattresses feature open-cell foam.
+Closed-cell foam is more often found in things such as exercise mats).
 Open-cell foam has tiny air bubbles throughout the mattress, giving it a quick response time and more breathability.
 Advanced open-cell foam has larger air bubbles and allows for better airflow and less heat retention.